Loma Linda University Medical Center: Surgical hospital

 In May 2008, it was announced that LLUMC had been in talks since December and had finalized a buyout of the 28-bed California Heart and Surgical Center located approximately two miles east of the main campus on the border of Loma Linda and Redlands, California.
 This was a marked departure of their previous position of opposition to the facility when it was first proposed in 2005.
 The Heart and Surgical Center would have been a for-profit facility while the Loma Linda is a non-profit facility and it was feared by area hospitals, including Loma Linda, that the Heart and Surgical Center would take all the paying patients.
 However, Loma Linda finalized the construction and furnishing of the center and in January 2009, they received state approval to open and begin operations as Loma Linda University Heart & Surgical Hospital.

 Seismic upgrade project

-The main hospital building is currently undergoing a seismic upgrade project.
-It is being headed by Turner Construction Company of New York, NY.
-The project includes reinforcing the main building to bring it up to California state standards.
+After a major seismic upgrade project headed by Turner Construction Company, which included reinforcing the main building to bring it up to California state standards, Linda University Medical Center became the tallest hospital in California as well as the tallest building in San Bernardino County.